Amy Beach: Songs

-She was most popular, however, for her songs, of which she wrote about 150.
+Beach was most popular for her about 150 songs.
 The words of about five each are her own and those of H. H. A. Beach, for the rest by other poets.
 "The Year's At the Spring" from Three Browning Songs, Op.
 44 is perhaps Beach's best-known work.
 Despite the volume and popularity of the songs during her lifetime, no single-composer collection of Beach's songs exists.
 Some may be purchased through Hildegard Publishing Company and Masters Music Publication, Inc.

 In the early 1890s, Beach started to become interested in folk songs.
 She shared that interest with several of her colleagues, and this interest soon came to be the first nationalist movement in American music.
 Beach's contributions included about thirty songs inspired by folk music, including Scottish, Irish, Balkan, African-American, and Native American origins.

 Writings

 Beach was a musical intellectual who wrote for journals, newspapers, and other publications.
 She gave advice to young musicians and composers – especially female composers.
-From career to piano technique advice, Beach readily provided her opinions in articles such as, "To the Girl who Wants to Compose", and "Emotion Versus Intellect in Music."
-In 1915, she had written Music’s Ten Commandments as Given for Young Composers, which expressed many of her self-teaching principles.
+From career to piano technique advice, Beach readily provided her opinions in articles such as "To the Girl who Wants to Compose" and "Emotion Versus Intellect in Music."
+In 1915, she had written Music's Ten Commandments as Given for Young Composers, which expressed many of her self-teaching principles.